asweezey-wq/Belfast/README.md

 - `-o [output file]` - Specify the file to output the generated assembly to
 - `-v` - Verbose mode
+- `-S` - Generate assembly
+- `-L` - Link the generated object file with the provided included libraries, and stores the executable in `a.out`
 - `-r` - Assemble, link, and run after compilation.
-This will generate `prog.asm`, `a.out.o`, and `a.out`
+This will generate extra files for the object and executable
+- `-I [path]` - Adds a file path to the include path list.
+When including modules, the compiler searches through the list of included directories to find the module
-- `-c` - Include comments in the assembly, which associate generated x86 instructions with their IR instruction (for debugging)
+- `--comment` - Include comments in the assembly, which associate generated x86 instructions with their IR instruction (for debugging)
 - `-nc` - Prevents the compiler from evaluating constant expressions at compile time (for debugging)
 - `-s` - Provides code metrics for efficiency of generated x86 (for debugging)
-- `-ir` - Stops the compiler from generating the assembly, it will only output the IR files
+- `--ir` - Tells the compiler to store the generated IR files at the specified file.
 - `-d` - Generate .tripopt files, which show the IR differences throughout the optimization phase

 **Generated Files**

-By default, the compiler will output to `prog.asm` if it is not given an output file.
+By default, the compiler will output to `a.out` if it is not given an output file.

+The compiler's default mode is object generation.
+It will generate assembly, then use `nasm` to generate an object file, which can then be linked with included libraries to generate the final executable.
+Use the `-S` to save assembly to the specified output file.

-The compiler will also generate `prog.tripstr`, which shows the IR of the program, and `prog.tripstr.x86`, which shows the IR of the program once it has been converted to x86 and registers have been allocated, etc.
+If the `--ir` option is used, the compiler will also generate `prog.tripstr`, which shows the IR of the program, and `prog.tripstr.x86`, which shows the IR of the program once it has been converted to x86 and registers have been allocated, etc.

 If `-d` is used, the compiler will generate `..._tripopt.tripstr` files for each function (e.g. `main` would be `main_tripopt.tripstr`) in the `./tripstr/` directory.
 These show the IR of the given function after each optimization pass, with a diff to show what was added/removed and why